tenebrius1/portfolio-v2/content/about/index.md

 I'm **Yi Guan**, a second year Computer science undergraduate at the National University of Singapore (NUS) :singapore:.

-I'm passionate about Software Engineering and love to build projects that are performant and
+I'm passionate about Software Engineering and love to build projects that are performant and easy to use.

-In my free time, I like to run
+In my free time, I like to run, play volleyball and read up on the latest tech.

 My résumé can be found [here](/docs/resume.pdf).